 1) Physics-based calculations: We develop and use high-throughput computational screening workflows for the classical and quantum chemical modelling of compounds at the nanoscale.
 This way we generate trustworthy computational (i.e. synthetic) data on chemical compounds, which is an add-on to existing molecule and material databases.

 2) Molecule/material databases: FAIR data is the foundation of AI.
 To improve AI-aided design of molecules and materials, we locally generate or collect, merge, organize, and label the existing datasets in a unifying manner towards a generalizable approach.

-5) Data Visualization: We develop software tools to handle high-dimensional data in smart ways, such as by using modern dimensionality reduction techniques and similarity algorithms, which are an integral piece of diversity analysis, outlier detection, virtual chemical library design, screening, and the follow-up engineering of compounds.
+5) Research software: We develop software tools, such as AI-powered molecule and material property prediction tools, and high-dimensional data visualization for molecule discovery and explainable AI.
+These tools are an integral piece of our work, including diversity analysis, outlier detection, virtual chemical library design, screening, and the follow-up engineering of compounds.

 In recent years we have been working on: a) Energy storage molecules, primarily for redox flow battery electrolytes and Li/Na-ion battery cathodes, and b) Energy conversion materials, including 2D materials and ABO3 metal-oxides for the conversion of H2O, CO2, and N2 into H2, CO, and NH3, respectively.